Let’s talk sangria. The good and the bad. Shall we?

-To me sangria should be slightly sweet, plenty fruity and always red.
-But then again, I’m probably a sangria snob just like I’m a coffee and ice cream snob.
+To me, sangria should be slightly sweet, plenty fruity, and always red.
+But then again, I’m probably a sangria snob just like I’m a coffee and an ice cream snob.
 So clearly I’m not the sangria authority of the universe.
-However, I do know good sangria when I try it and this is that.
+However, I do know good sangria when I try it, and this is that.

 - 1 cup fresh orange juice

-- 1 orange, sliced into thin rounds and then halved
+- 1 medium orange (sliced into thin rounds and then halved)

 - Slice fruit and drop into a large pitcher.

-- Add orange juice, then wine and stir.
+- Add orange juice and wine and stir.

 - Refrigerate until serving - 4-6 hours would be ideal so the flavors can mingle.
 Drink within 1-2 days.

 *Nutrition information is a rough estimate.